MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 --------------------------------------

 Before processing starts, the raw scanimage output needs to be reconstructed to form a correctly-ordered time-series.
-This is accomplished through the use of :ref:`convertScanImageTiffToVolume` of pre-processing.
+This is accomplished through the use of :func:`convertScanImageTiffToVolume` of pre-processing.

 Shown in the image below is a graphical representation of this reconstruction.
 In its raw form (see A in the below figure), ScanImage tiff files are multipage tiffs - like a book.
 Each page is one *image*, but it doesn't look like an image: